NER Class T2: Numbering

 All passed into British Railways ownership in 1948 and they were numbered 63340-63459.

 Disposal

 63372 was withdrawn in 1960 after an accident.
 General withdrawals were from 1963 to 1967.
 63395 has survived into preservation.

 Preservation

 One, 2238 (LNER 1946 number 3395; BR 63395) has survived to preservation on the North Yorkshire Moors Railway.
 It is owned by the North Eastern Locomotive Preservation Group (NELPG), who purchased from Hughes Bolckow scrapyard in 1967, and was withdrawn from service in January 2017 to await boiler overhaul.
 This overhaul was completed in September 2018, with the locomotive being completed just in time to visit the Severn Valley Railway for their Autumn Steam Gala.

+In May 2023, 63395 suffered a cylinder failure while departing from Grosmont with a train, causing major damage.